BMW 3 Series Touring estate - Reliability & safety

 In the eyes of buyers, BMW models are held in high esteem, and this has helped boost residual values over the years.
 The German manufacturer's reputation for design and engineering is impressive to say the least.

-Yet, perhaps in some small part as a result of these high expectations, the brand could only manage a lacklustre 27th place out of 30 manufacturers in our 2020 Driver Power owner satisfaction survey.
-It just managed to beat Mercedes, but finished behind Audi, Jaguar and Lexus.
+Yet, perhaps in some small part as a result of these high expectations, the brand could manage only a lowly 21st place out of 29 manufacturers in our 2021 Driver Power owner satisfaction survey.
+It just managed to beat Audi (23rd), but finished behind Mercedes (13th), Lexus (10th) and Jaguar (7th).

 BMW 3 Series reliability

-The sixth-generation BMW 3 Series is mostly new, so it's impossible to say how reliable it will be until customers have put it through its paces en mass.
+The sixth-generation BMW 3 Series is mostly new, so it's impossible to say how reliable it will be until customers have put it through its paces over a period of time.

-Overall, a fifth of BMW owners who responded told us they'd experienced one or more faults within the first 12 months.
-Customers were generally impressed with the car's engines and acceleration, but felt servicing and insurance costs were high and ride comfort was a let down - something newer cars should improve upon.
+Overall, 19.2% of BMW owners who responded told us they'd experienced one or more faults within the first 12 months.
+Customers were generally impressed with the car's engines and acceleration, but felt servicing and insurance costs were high and ride comfort was a let down; that’s something newer cars should improve upon.